Evaluate an activity based on a predefined set of criteria

 If you select Rubric is hidden from students, learners do not see rubrics or rubric feedback.
 However, if you select Include rubric feedback in overall feedback, the learner can see any feedback provided on the rubric as part of the criterion level feedback for the activity under the Overall Feedback heading in the Assignment tool and the Grade Tool.
 In the Learner's view, the rubric criterion title and description appear above each feedback item.

-Note: The Include rubric feedback in overall feedback option should be selected when the rubric is selected or before the rubric is evaluated.
+Note: The Include rubric feedback in overall feedback option should be selected when the rubric is attached to an activity or before the rubric is evaluated.
 This option cannot be turned on after there is an assessment against the rubric.

 If you select Rubric is hidden from students until feedback is published, learners can see both the rubric and the feedback only after the feedback is published.